-According to the self-reported census of 2019, it was inferredthat the top 10 drug marketing companies showed a total expenditure of \$47.5 billion only in the sales and marketing sector.
+According to the self-reported census of 2019, it was inferred that the top 10 drug marketing companies showed a total expenditure of \$47.5 billion only in the sales and marketing sector.
 While another report dealing with the evaluation aspect showed an investment if only \$66.8 million in 2017 on research and development in the firm.
 This controversy will continue as researchers and the companies find novel ways to slice and dice the numbers.
-Similar results were also sated by Olivier who declared that a total of 9 out of 10 major pharmaceutical companies invest multifariously in marketing sector instead of R&D, In present milieu, on notices a surge in the expenditure by the drug companies thereby mushrooming the expenses of doctors, nurses, examiners, other consumers or anyone who has any remote kind ofinfluence on the purchase of prescription drugs.
+Similar results were also sated by Olivier who declared that a total of 9 out of 10 major companies pharmaceutical invest multifariously in marketing sector instead of R&D, In present milieu, on notices a surge in the expenditure by the drug companies thereby mushrooming the expenses of doctors. nurses, examiners, consumers or anyone who has any remote kind of influence on the purchase of prescription drugs.
 The above- mentioned census being public, one can't deny the manipulation factor which is incorporated in the data; thereby, hiding the actual scenario.
-There is no doubt that the profligate spending influences doctors and patients and companies would not sink so much money into all this marketing if it didn't work" [24].
+There is no doubt that the profligate spending influences doctors patients and companies would not sink so much money into all this marketing if it didn't work" [24].
 The previous century remarked an intensified blooming in science and technology.
-But the ethical aspects of this field are depleting day-by-day due to inclination towards financial and profound economic aspects.
-During this period, one noticed a reckless increase in the number to medical professionals; which has caused multiple ethical problems due to the cut-throat competition and degeneration of the moral and ethical values in society
+But the ethical aspects of this field are depleting day-byday due to inclination towards financial and profound economic aspects.
+During this period, one noticed a reckless increase in the number to medical professionals; which has caused multiple ethical problems due to the cut-throat competition and degeneration of the moral and ethical values in society [1, 25, 261.

-In the case of India, the pharmaceutical industry was established since 1962, as the chief revolution, it is regarded as the strategic sectors that support the national economy due to its high global demand and subsequent exports eventually escalating the GDP value.
-It is the only country in the geographical surroundings that exports more than its importsof medicine [16].
+In the case of India, the pharmaceutical industry was established since 1936, as the chief revolution, it is regarded as the strategic sectors that support the national economy due to its high global demand and subsequent exports eventually escalating the GDP value.
+It is the only country in the geographical surroundings that exports more than its imports of medicine [16].
 So, this sector is considered one of the leading sectors, which began manufacturing at the beginning of the sixties and developed continually until it became a symbol of the national industry.
-A major part of the finished goods is exported to the Middle East and the around 80% of medical sales personnel encounter medical professionals daily.
-But such meet has little or no effect in altering the perception of the professionals ^[8].
-As all that glitters are not gold, the research is suspected to have discrepancies due to distortion of actual ideation while following up with the socially fit responses.
-This condition enhances the possibility of "faking good bias" ^[29].
-However, increase expenditure for drug promotion will affect the price of prescription drugs, and this in turn will have an adverse impact on the expenses on the healthcare system.